 To understand how important connections are on LinkedIn, bear in mind that 98% of sales representatives with more than 5,000 LinkedIn connections mostly surpass their selling quotas.

-How to send a LinkedIn connection request
+How to send a connection request on LinkedIn?

 To connect with a LinkedIn member from the search result, click on the Connect button in the top right corner of the member’s LinkedIn profile section.